-Services that are covered for you What you must pay when you get these services In-Network Skilled nursing facility (SNF) care (continued) Services III-INetwork Physician/Practitioner services Generally, you will get your SNF care from in-network facilities.
+What you must pay when you get these Services that are covered for you services In-Network Skilled nursing facility (SNF) care (continued) A benefit period begins Physician/Practitioner services on the day of admission.
+A benefit period ends Generally, you will get your SNF care from in-network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't an in-network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) No prior authorization required.
+A nursing home or continuing care retirement when: You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received care for 60 days in a row. community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) If you go into a SNF after one benefit period has A SNF where your spouse is living at the time you leave the hospital ended, a new benefit period begins.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) No prior authorization required.
 If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost- sharing.
 Each counseling attempt includes up to four face- to-face visits.
 There is no coinsurance or copay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 Supervised Exercise Therapy (SET) \$30 copay per visit No prior authorization required.
 SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, compromising a therapeutic